- The medical cannabis analytics company has developed the first dose-measuring dry herb inhaler

 Ryah Medtech wants to make sense of the complex medical cannabis industry with data aggregation and artificial intelligence.
 The privately-held subsidary of Potbotics has developed a suite of products aimed at personalizing medical marijuana to the individual patient.

-Enter RYAH, the first dose-measuring vaporizer.
+Enter RYAH, the first dose-measuring inhaler.
 It's a device that allows medical cannabis patients to precisely control dosage and temperature.

 RYAH uses cartridges pre-filled with either dry herb or concentrate.
 Users simply scan the cartridge’s QR code, set their parameters and RYAH tracks exactly how much vapor has been inhaled.